Image with graphics of different housing types

 • As part of the new provincial housing legislation, municipalities are no longer allowed to hold public hearings for residential projects that fit with the City’s Official Community Plan.

-• The Province required the City to update the Zoning Bylaw to allow three to six units in its single family and duplex zones, and designate by bylaw the TOAs by June 30, 2024.
+• The Province also required the City to update the Zoning Bylaw to allow three to six units in its single family and duplex zones, and designate by bylaw the TOAs by June 30, 2024.
 Pursuant with the legislation, the City updated the Zoning Bylaw and designated the two Transit Oriented Areas by bylaw.

 What This Means for Pitt Meadows